blade-lang/blade-docs/docs/standard/curl.markdown

 {:#Option_Option_HTTPHEADER} _static_ _Option._**HTTPHEADER**
-: This points to a linked list of headers, struct curl_slist kind.
+: This points to a list of HTTP header strings.
 This list is also used for RTSP (in spite of its name)
    <div class="cite"><span class="hint">static</span> <span></span></div>

 {:#Option_Option_HTTPPOST} _static_ _Option._**HTTPPOST**
-: This points to a linked list of post entries, struct curl_httppost
+: This points to a linked list of post entries.
    <div class="cite"><span class="hint">static</span> <span></span></div>